feored/afk_spec/README.md

 ### Configuration

-- AFK Timeout: Duration players can stay inactive until they are declared AFK, in seconds.
+- AFK Duration Allowed: Duration players can stay inactive until they are declared AFK, in seconds.
 [Default: 120]

+- AFK Check Frequency: Time to wait before querying a player's inputs again, in ms. Lower values may impact performance.
+[Default: 1000]

-- AFk Check Frequency: Time to wait before checking again whether a player is AFK, in seconds.
+- AFK Wait: Time to wait before checking again whether a player is AFK, in seconds.
 [Default: 10]

-- Afk Grace Period: Time to wait before checking again whether a player is AFK again if they have been confirmed not to be AFK, in seconds.
-[Default: 30]

-- AFK Delay: Time to wait before querying a player's inputs again, in ms. Lower values may impact performance.
-[Default: 1000]
+- Display AFK Message: If this setting is enabled, a message will be displayed when a player is moved to spectator.
+[Default: True]

+- AFK Message: Message to display when a player is moved to spectator.
+Use `{nickname}` to insert the player's nickname.
+[Default: `{nickname}$z$aaa has been moved to spectator due to inactivity.`]

+### Changelog

+0.6.0

+- Removed Grace Period/Timeout Delay settings in favor of a single AFK Wait setting
+- Added Display AFK Message setting
+- Added AFK Message setting
+- Refactored AFK checking code and removed some checks (PendingEvents, UISequence)